anandpatel504/Hackathon-Aandolan/basic-nodejs.md

 You have to write backend part of signup and login.
 ```
 Use:- express, MySQL, knex you can follow MVC.
+for Verify the user you can use JWT
 ```

 ## Team 1